jrgdre/KiCAD-project-rescue/ReadMe.md

 - Open the `*.kicad_pcb` file of you project and go to the menu `File|Archive Footprints|Create New Library and Archive Footprints...`

-- Choose a name and a location for the new library.
+- Choose a name (e.g. `fp-lib.pretty`) and a location for the new library.
-  Remember!
-The idea is to have it in the project directory.
+  But, remember: The idea is to have it in the project directory!

 - Make it a `Project` library.

-All references in the project are automatically adjusted to use your new library.
+- Now open the `project.sch` and the footprint assignment editor.

+- Delete all footprint associations

+- Assign the footprints using the project local library (e.g. `fp-lib`).

 This also works, if all you have left is the `*.kicad_pcb` file.
 No access to the original footprints libraries is needed.